 Continue to Amboise for lunch and free time.
-The afternoon takes you to Clos Lucé, Leonardo da Vinci's last residence and then to the famous gardens of Château de Villandry.
-The day ends with a visit to the historic city of Tours.
+The afternoon takes you to Clos Lucé, Leonardo da Vinci's last residence, and then to the famous gardens of Château de Villandry.
+The exciting day ends with a visit to the historic city of Tours.

 Start the day with a guided tour of Château de Chenonceau.
 Then head to Château de Cheverny for a visit with lunch at the rustic Hotel Saint-Hubert.
 The last stop of the day is Château de Chambord.
 See why it was the inspiration for the castle in the Disney classic, Beauty and Beast.
 Say farewell to the Loire Valley in the late afternoon and arrive back in Paris in time for dinner.

 The palace of French kings, Château de Blois is where Joan of Arc was blessed by the Archbishop of Reims in 1429 before she left for battle in Orleans.

 The château was under continual construction from the 13th century to the 17th century!
 Today you can wander through many of the Château de Blois' 565 rooms, 75 staircases, and 100 bedrooms — with a fireplace in each one.

 Surprisingly, Clos Lucé was the last residence of Italian genius Leonardo da Vinci.
 It was French king Francis I who, in 1516, had the idea of inviting Leonardo to stay at his mansion.
 Leonardo accepted the invitation and arrived with a few of his paintings including the Mona Lisa!
 (And this is how that famous painting ended up at the Louvre.)
 Clos Lucé is on the same property as the royal Château d'Amboise, with an underground passageway connecting the two.

 Check with Booking.com to find today's sale prices on hotel rooms in every village & city in France.
 Save 20% to 30%… or even more!